-Mahale National Park Safaris
+Mahale National Park 365

-A true Mahale safari experience is essentially about the remarkable scenery, sandy shores of the lake, and forest explorations.
-A visit here does make a great combination with one of southern Tanzania’s other safari reserves, such as Selous Game Reserve, Katavi and Ruaha National Park.
+Getting to Mahale National Park can be more arduous than to other reserves in Tanzania.
+Access to the park is either by boat or air – which accounts for the low volume of visitors.
+A visit here makes a great combination with one of southern Tanzania’s other safari reserves, such as Selous Game Reserve, Katavi and Ruaha National Park.